 As for the languages of the peoples of Russia as general, they are all characterised by different stages in terms of how deep they are researched and furnished and by different degrees of vulnerability and numbers of speakers.
-That explains why each language (including the Government Hour in the State Duma of the Federal Assembly of the Russian Federation with the participation of Igor Barinov, Head of the Federal Agency for Ethnic Affairs, 2023 languages of the small indigenous peoples of the Russian Federation) is approached comprehensively with special account for all its specifics.
+That explains why each language (including the languages of the small indigenous peoples of the Russian Federation) is approached comprehensively with special account for all its specifics.